 Because of this research, some BB program administrators and regulators have begun to reconsider the assumption of a one-year measure life or allowed for savings persistence.
 For example, the Illinois Technical Resource Manual (TRM) was recently updated to require adjustments to HERs savings for persistence.
 Other states previously or recently adopted a multi-year measure life for HERs or other BB measures or are proposing to adopt one.

 The benefits of measuring and accounting for savings persistence include more accurate estimates of the true BB program benefits and costs and therefore the potential for better energy efficiency resource allocation.
 In addition, accounting for BB savings persistence may enable program administrators to better design their programs and to increase the program cost effectiveness.
 For example, if HER savings persistence is sufficiently great, program administrators may be able to reduce program costs by sending reports to customers less frequently without significantly decreasing savings.
 Ongoing research about the sources of BB savings persistence could also inform the design of BB programs.
-For example, if home efficiency improvements are found to be the source of savings persistence, as suggested by Brandon et al. (2017), it might be possible to treat customers less frequently than if changes in equipment settings or behavior changes are responsible.
+For example, if physical home efficiency improvements are found to be the source of savings persistence, as suggested by Brandon et al. (2017), it might be more possible to stop treatment and still obtain savings than if changes in equipment settings or behavior changes are responsible.

-This part of the protocol provides evaluators with guidance about designing experiments to estimate BB savings persistence and measure life and about estimating BB savings when savings from previous treatments persist.
+This part of the protocol provides evaluators with guidance about HER savings accounting and designing experiments to estimate BB savings persistence and measure life and about estimating BB savings when savings from previous treatments persist.
 The protocol does not recommend specific savings decay or measure life assumptions.

 BB Savings Persistence and Measure Life Concepts

+The specific HER savings persistence and measure life concepts presented below are meant to be illustrative of how program administrators can perform HER savings accounting with a multi-year measure life.
+HER savings accounting methods are still evolving, and there is not yet consensus about the details.
+Below, the protocol describes approaches that two states have implemented for performing HER savings accounting.

 Figure 6 illustrates the measure life, savings persistence, and savings decay concepts for a multi-year BB program.
-The The figure shows the average annual savings per customer for the first five program years.
+The figure shows the average annual savings per customer for the first five program years.
 Suppose in the first year, the BB treatment generates 100 kWh of savings.
 Assume that savings from this treatment and all subsequent treatments partially persist, decaying at a 20% annual rate.
 In the second year, the BB treatment generates 150 kWh, but not all these savings are attributable to the year 2 treatment.
 Eighty kWh of savings are from the year 1 treatment, and the remaining 70 kWh of savings are new savings attributable to the year 2 treatment.
 In year three (and years four and five), the same logic applies.
 Only a portion of the annual savings are attributable to that year’s treatment.
 In year 3, 64 kWh of savings are from year 1 treatment, 56 kWh of savings are from the year 2 treatment, and 68 kWh are new savings, attributable to treatment in year 3.

 Figure 6.
 Illustration of Savings Persistence